juruOvO/SJTU_NoteCS/2024-2025/Spring/Modern OS (CS2303)/L2-OS Functions and Structures.md

 ## System services
 ### What is Sys services
-	- Sys services provide a convenient environment
+	- System services provide a convenient environment for program development and execution.
-		- The lovel.
+[Go Aroad]